Breast Implant Options for Breast Implant Surgery

 Breast implant infection

-Sometimes, bacteria manage to get into the wound, even if your surgeon follows all sterility protocols.
-When this happens, the microbes might cause an infection around your implant, which might require a long course of antibiotic treatment.
+Sometimes, bacteria manage to get into the wound, even if all sterility protocols are followed.
+When this happens, the microbes might cause an infection around your implant, which might require a long course of antibiotic treatment, surgery to clean out the breast cavity, possible implant change and in the worst-case removal of the infected implant.

-A seroma is a collection of fluid that might develop around your implant after surgery, and it’s sometimes drained by your surgeon using a needle.
+A seroma is a collection of fluid that might develop around your implant after surgery, and it sometimes requires drainage using a syringe and needle.

-A haematoma is a collection of blood that might build up in your wound near the implant.
-If a hematoma does not resolve on its own, your surgeon might need to surgically drain it.
+A hematoma is a collection of blood that might build up in your wound around the implant.
+If a hematoma does not resolve on its own, Dr Doyle might need to surgically drain it.

 In addition to the general post-surgical complications, there are a few complications that are specific to breast augmentation surgery with breast implants, and these usually happen in the long term: